llogiq/mutagen/docs/mutators.md

 ### Limitations

 This is a optimistic mutator.
-Not for every type, the corresponding trait of the mutated expression is implemented.
+The trait corresponding to the operation might not be implemented for the types inside the mutated expression.

 ### Customization

 Customization is WIP

 Changing the any numeric operator to the other binary numeric operations as well as the bit-wise operations are possible optimistic mutations.

+## binop_bit

+### Target Code

+expressions of numeric operators `&`, `|`, `^`, like `x | 1`

+### Mutations

+1. the bit operation with any of the other two

+### Limitations

+This is a optimistic mutator.
+The trait corresponding to the operation might not be implemented for the types inside the mutated expression.

 ## stmt_call